Since cell phones allow us to carry a camera at all times, many of us have gained an affinity for taking pictures.

 Again, this is a fancy term for a really simple idea.

 If you live near a ski resort, for example, they probably sell a lot of cards in the winter.
-If you live near the beach, it’s summer.
+If you live near the beach, it’s in the summer.

-This is “market research” at the most basic level– if they sell a lot of cards in the summer, you’ll probably be best off selling to them in the summer, and using “summery’ pictures!
+This is “market research” at its most basic level—if they sell a lot of cards in the summer, you’ll probably be best off selling to them in the summer and using “summery” pictures!

-OK, you’ve lined up your best photographs and a couple potential vendors.
-You printed off your 50 demo copies from the local print shop, but you’re not satisfied by their bulk rates.
-So let’s elaborate a little bit on the “mass printing” part.
+OK, you’ve lined up your best photographs and a couple of potential vendors.
+You printed off your 50 demo copies from the local print shop, but you’re not satisfied with their bulk rates.
+So let’s elaborate a little on the “mass printing” part.

 Like a true businessperson, now you’re facing the classic “quality over price” discussion.

-To get you started, here are a few of the companies I recommend:
+To get you started, here are a few companies I recommend:

 1. VistaPrint

-They have perhaps the best bulk rates of the three on this list, but the trade off is that the image quality isn’t quite as high.
+They offer some of the best bulk rates of the three on this list, but the tradeoff is that the image quality isn’t quite as high.

-In a lot of situations, you can get away with a lower image quality, so if you’re selling mid-quality photos, you may as well go with this option.
+In many situations, you can get away with lower image quality, so if you’re selling mid-quality photos, you may as well go with this option.

 2. Moo